CigdemOzturk/CatApiTwilio/README.md

 # CatApiTwilio
-It is a simple program using Cat Api to get random cat images and send them as SMS with Twilio Api.
+It is a simple program that rerieves some data from random Cat Api endpoint and then sens them as an SMS using Twilio Api.